dotnet/AspNetCore.Docs/aspnet/mvc/overview/older-versions/getting-started-with-ef-5-using-mvc-4/implementing-inheritance-with-the-entity-framework-in-an-asp-net-mvc-application.md

 [!code[Main](implementing-inheritance-with-the-entity-framework-in-an-asp-net-mvc-application/samples/sample4.xml)]

 This is all that the Entity Framework needs in order to configure table-per-hierarchy inheritance.
-As you'll see, when the database is re-created, it will have a `Person` table in place of the `Student` and `Instructor` tables.<mark></mark>
+As you'll see, when the database is re-created, it will have a `Person` table in place of the `Student` and `Instructor` tables.

 ## Changing InstructorID and StudentID to PersonID